KrabsWong/android-proxy-setter/README.md

 - Ensure the Android device and computer are on the same network
 - Some Android devices may require different settings; this tool uses the most common global HTTP proxy setting method
 - Some applications may ignore system proxy settings
+- This tool is now CLI-only and does not include GUI functionality